realKarthikNair/GBoard-Dictionary-Maker/README.md

 #### Make GBoard importable dictionaries interactively

+##### Ever thought about making a huge Gboard Dictionary so that you could type a lot of stuff easily BUT creating those dictionary shortcuts one by one feels painful ,right? 🤔
+#### **So here is the tool to simplify the stuff and create a Gboard importable zip of all the shortcuts you create**
+#### **Run the code , generate the zip and import from Gboard settings/Dictionary/Personal Dictionary/All Languages/then choose import option from the three dot options icon**
 #### *All u need is a computer with Python / android device with Pydroid 3 installed to run this code and create GBoard importable dictionaries with ease*

 ##### **Features**